StratusOnMaestro Studio Ensemble

 Our Approach

-When we were building Maestro Studio Solo, we took note of the needs and concerns we heard, and we took it to heart as we endeavored to address it and fix as much of it as we could.
-As a result, we built into Maestro Studio Solo a UI extension we called the Language Extension.
+When we were building Maestro Studio Ensemble, we took note of the needs and concerns we heard, and we took it to heart as we endeavored to address it and fix as much of it as we could.
+As a result, we built into Maestro Studio Ensemble a UI extension we called the Language Extension.
 Let's take a look.

 At the heart of it, the Language Extension is a feature that allows publishers to apply internationalization (i18n) and localization (L10n) to their offer's UI definition without manually editing any of the UI components or writing any JSON.
 We wanted to make it such that with only a few clicks you can turn your existing Azure Application (Managed Application or Solution Template) offer's technical artifacts (specifically the createUiDefinition, since that's where the User Interface is defined) into an internationalized and localized offer.